TheBot-Lab/TalkToMeBot/developmentGuide.md

 nothing to commit, working directory clean
 ```

-1. If you are not on development or your working directory is not clean, resolve
-    any outstanding files/commits and checkout development `git checkout development`
+1. If you are not on development or your working directory is not clean, resolve any outstanding files/commits and checkout development `git checkout development`

 2. Create a branch off of `development` with git: `git checkout -B
     branch/name-here` **Note:** Branch naming is important.
 Use a name like
     `short-fix-description-programmername` or `short-feature-description-programmername`.

-3. Edit your file(s) locally with the editor of your choice
+3. Edit your file(s) locally with the editor of your choice.

 4. Check your `git status` to see unstaged files.

-5. Add your edited files: `git add path/to/filename.ext`.
-Review your `git status` first.
+5. Review your `git status` first.
+Add your edited files: `git add path/to/filename.ext`.

 6. Commit your edits: `git commit -m "Brief Description of Commit"`.
 Do not add the issue number in the commit message.